manuel-serrano/bigloo/doc/index.md

   * modules for separate compilation;
   * preemptive multi-threading with shared memory;
-  * an object system based on generic functions;
+  * an object system based on classes and generic functions;
   * exceptions;
   * rich set of builtin libraries (threads, multimedia, databases, ...).